AlgoMaster Logo

 IndexOf returns the zero-based index of the first match, or -1 if nothing matches.
 LastIndexOf does the same but scans from the end.
 Both have overloads that take a starting index and a count, so you can search a subrange.

-Find, FindAll, FindIndex, and FindLast take a predicate instead of a value and let you express "first element that matches this condition."
+Find, FindAll, FindIndex, and FindLast take a predicate instead of a value and express "first element that matches this condition."

 Find returns the first element that satisfies the predicate, or the type's default value if nothing matches.
 For reference types that's null, which is why the variable is declared as Product?.
 FindAll returns a new list (possibly empty) of every matching element.
 FindIndex returns the index of the first match (or -1).
 FindLast and FindLastIndex do the same but scan from the end.

-The predicate is a Predicate<T>, which is a delegate that takes a T and returns a bool.
-Most of the time you'll write it as a lambda, but you can also pass a method group or a stored delegate.
+The predicate is a Predicate<T>, a delegate that takes a T and returns a bool.
+It's typically written as a lambda, but a method group or a stored delegate also works.

 Sort arranges the list in place using a comparison rule.
 The default sort uses Comparer<T>.Default, which works for any type that implements IComparable<T>.
 Built-in types like int, string, and DateTime implement it, so sorting a list of them works without extra setup.